"This is for my people, my culture, and our history."

 "I wasn't the kid who got involved in the streets," he later reflected.
 "I liked to be at home with my family."

-This is the quieter side of Type 7 that people miss.
+This reveals the quieter side of Type 7 that people miss.
 While they crave external stimulation, many also create safe harbor spaces.
-Family became Benito's anchor—the stable base from which he could launch into increasingly wild creative adventures.
+Family became Benito's anchor, the stable base from which he could launch into increasingly wild creative adventures.

 Bad Bunny's Rise to Fame